Pedrous/Term1-CarND-Traffic-Sign-Classifier-Project/term1_project2_report.md

 # Rubric Points

-Here is link to my project code: https://github.com/Pedrous/Term1-CarND-Traffic-Sign-Project/blob/master/Traffic_Sign_Classifier.ipynb

 ## Files submitted
 The additional photos, project report and the project code is provided as .ipynb and .html files.

+Here is link to my project code: https://github.com/Pedrous/Term1-CarND-Traffic-Sign-Project/blob/master/Traffic_Sign_Classifier.ipynb

+All the other files are locatedhere: https://github.com/Pedrous/Term1-CarND-Traffic-Sign-Project

 ## Dataset exploration
 A summary of the dataset is provided as suggested in the beginning of the .ipynb model and also a few traffic signs from the dataset are visualized.
 These are both shown in the .ipynb file.